How to Track Facebook Ads in Google Analytics 4

 Why are Facebook ads not showing up in GA4?

-If your Facebook ads are not showing up in Google Analytics 4 (GA4), it could be due to several reasons:
+If your Facebook ads are not showing up in GA4, it could be due to several reasons:

 • Incorrect UTM parameters: Ensure that your Facebook ad URLs are correctly tagged with UTM parameters.
 Without proper UTM tagging, GA4 may not recognize the traffic as coming from Facebook ads.